Image credit: Timberland

 Timberland is owned by VF Corporation.

-• It’s set a science based target to reduce Greenhouse Gas Emissions in both its direct operations and Supply Chain but there’s no evidence it is on track.
+• It’s set a science based target to reduce greenhouse gas emissions in both its direct operations and supply chain but claims it’s not on track.

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
 Here we rate Timberland “It's a Start”.
 These are a few factors influencing its score:

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
-Here we rate Timberland “Good”.
+Here we rate Timberland “It's a Start”.
 These are a few factors influencing its score:

-Based on all publicly available information we’ve reviewed, we rate Timberland “Good” overall.
+Based on all publicly available information we’ve reviewed, we rate Timberland “It's a Start” overall.